 It’s something I call a super lifestyle.

 And guess what?
-I’ll even present it to you with a pretty list of its own.
+I’ll even present it to you in the form of a list.

 The Super Lifestyle List